Klippe (coin)

 A klippe is a square coin minted on more easily produced square flans either using round or square dies.
 These coins were originally issued under unfavourable conditions, such as a city under siege.
 Such emergency coins were issued in Vienna in 1529, while the city was besieged by the troops of the Ottoman Empire.
-However, by the seventeenth century, klippe were also commonly produced as presentation pieces.
+However, by the seventeenth century, klippe were also commonly produced as presentation pieces, and medals.
 As well, some klippe coins were made as a regular strikes, such as the many variations of the city of Salzburg in Austria, where klippe coins were made in silver and gold for many centuries.